 “Both a district and appellate court upheld the seizures as “reasonable” under the community caretaking exception.
 In deciding Caniglia’s case, the First Circuit U.S. Court of Appeals acknowledged that “the doctrine’s reach outside the motor vehicle context is ill-defined.”
 Nevertheless, the court decided to extend that doctrine to cover private homes, ruling that the officers “did not exceed the proper province of their community caretaking responsibilities.”

 The case has enormous implications for people across the country, and it could negatively impact those who are calling for help.
 Caniglia, if expanded by the US Supreme Court, is a clear violation of the Second and Fourth Amendments, but the Biden camp’s amicus brief argues that it’s time to protect Americans…from themselves.

 When people can no longer live safely and securely in their homes without government intrusion, we have reached total tyranny.
-The Boulder shooting will be used for decades to force unconstitutional gun legislation.
+The Boulder shooting will be used to force unconstitutional gun legislation.

 The left’s main goal is to remove as many rights as possible, all in the name of safety, in order to create an easily controlled populace.
 Like clockwork, a “surge in shootings” has taken place since Biden assumed the Presidency.
 The media has completely taken over the anti-gun narrative, and the Constitution has gone out the window.

 Within an hour of beginning their story, the 9th Circuit Court of Appeals has ruled that Americans have no Constitutional .
 Posts on social media about the alarming overreach are just that…social media posts.
 You won’t do anything about it, and neither will we.
 The Biden administration is coming for your guns, and we will all allow it, much in the same manner we allowed mask mandates, the closure of businesses, and critical race theory education.

 Give us your guns.
 It’s all for your safety.